vanjac/voxel-editor/README.md

 ## Using the app

-The app will be availible on the Google Play Store soon.
-Until then, you can download an older version from the [Releases](https://github.com/vanjac/voxel-editor/releases) page.
+You can download the app for Android on [Google Play](https://play.google.com/store/apps/details?id=com.vantjac.voxel).

 The app starts on a list of "worlds" that you have created.
 Tap "New" to create a new world.
 Tap a world's name to open it in the Editor.
 Tap the menu button next to a world to access additional options, including sharing the worlds as JSON files.
 You can open these files in N-Space from another app, like your Downloads.